 Some Conditions Which Can Be Helped By Foot Orthotics

 Lower Back Pain: Pain in the lower section of spine and surrounding muscles.
-Symptoms are usually come as aching, soreness and tight lower back muscle and joints.
+Symptoms usually come as aching, soreness and tight lower back muscle and joints.
 Mainly come with standing, walking or running.
 The most common cause of lower back pain which usually goes undetected by doctors is flat feet or high arched feet.

 Piriformis Syndrome: Lower back pain initiated from buttock or gluteal muscles which radiates to lower spine or thighs.
 Pain around lower spine and muscle of lower back.
-Causes: Flat feet or high arched feet which creates imbalance in the lower body that leads to gluteal and piriformis muscles and causes irritation of sciatic nerve. excessive pronation or supination of feet.
+Causes: Flat feet or high arched feet which creates imbalance in the lower body that leads to gluteal and piriformis muscles and causes irritation of sciatic nerve and excessive pronation or supination of feet.
 Solution: Custom foot orthotics to correct and balance the arch height.

 Illio-Tibial Band Syndrome: (ITB) This is a fascia which connects the patella or knee cap to the outside of pelvic bones.
 Symptoms: Pain on the side of the thighs near the knees.
 Sometimes around the knee cap or on the outsides of one or both knees.
 Causes: Over pronation, over supination,and or flat feet.
 Running downhills exacerbates this condition.
-Solution: Correcting the faulty foot’s bio mechanics, using custom foot orthotics vancouver.
+Solution: Correcting the faulty foot’s bio mechanics, using custom foot orthotics.

 Patello-Femoral Syndrome: Patello-Femoral Pain Syndrome (PFPS) is a term used to describe pain at the front of the knee from the patella or kneecap.
 Causes: Flat feet or high arches cause rotation of leg bone which will stress the knee and the ligaments holding the knee joint together.
 Solution: Correcting the flat or high arches and the resulting pronation or supination via foot orthotics.